tytydraco/yessleep/out/Our_town_has_an_old_phone_booth_that_lets_you_call_anyone.md

 “Haha, it is, Victor, it’s her!
 Y’know dad still says that around the house.
 We miss you.”

-“*I miss you too, dear.
+“… I *miss you too, dear.
 Is Victor there?
 Bring him here.
 There is something that I must tell my grandchildren.
-I wish I had known to tell you this before*… *oh, but at least it didn't hurt*...”
+I wish I had known to tell you this before*… *oh, but at least it didn't hurt*... *not too much… not too much…”*

 Doss waved Victor over but he shook his head, his face utter pale as the moon hanging outside.